-Brussels sprouts steamed briefly and then stir-fried with a hoisin glaze.
+Brussels sprouts steamed briefly and then stir-fried with a sweet and tangy hoisin glaze.

 - 1 Tbsp peanut oil, or other vegetable oil

 - 1/2 large onion, sliced thinly root to tip

 - 1 garlic clove, minced, about 1 teaspoon

 - 2 teaspoons soy sauce